Tomoana coopers to be phased out soon

 Cooperage – the trade of making casks of staves and hoops – is one of the oldest crafts in the world, thought to have begun in Egypt at the time of the Pharoahs [Pharaohs].

 These ancient coopers made casks and vats for wine making.
-It was these men who discovered that 2000 gallons was the maximum quantity for maturing wine, principle still applied today in the major wine-producing countries of the world.
+It was these men who discovered that 2000 gallons was the maximum quantity for maturing wine, a principle still applied today in the major wine-producing countries of the world.

 MAIN TYPES